tschmutzer/kmasker/README.md

  --expert_setting        submit individual parameter to Kmasker (e.g. on memory usage for index construction)

-### Requirements:
+### Installation & Requirements:

-Here, we provide a list of external tools that are used within Kmasker.
+See our Wiki for details on how to install Kmasker.
+There, you find our list of requirements of external tools.
 Please make sure, that these are in your PATH environemnt.
 If not please specify them in the 'kmasker.config' file.

+Kmasker uses in interal repository for reuse of kindex structures.
+The data (calculated kindex) will be stored either in lokal ('private') or in the global directory.
+The path to the global directory has to be set in the kmasker.config file after installation.

 ## Commands: